 It’s no secret that senior living has evolved by leaps and bounds over the past decade.
 As senior communities have become more active and engaging places to live, the terminology associated with senior living has changed to better reflect today’s care and living options.

 For many families and seniors starting their search for senior living, the terminology can be confusing.
-Understanding senior care terms are one of the first steps to finding the right community for you.
+Understanding key senior care terms is one of the first steps to finding the right community for you.
 Take a closer look at some of the terms you may come across as you embark on your senior living search.

 Understanding Common Senior Living Terminology